Guruvachan-Choudhary/Super-Store-Sales-Dashboard/README.md

 - **Geo-Visualization**: Sales and profit distribution across the United States.

 ## 📂 Files in this Repository
-- `Super Store Sales.pbix` - Power BI file containing the dashboard.
+- Power BI file containing the dashboard.
-- `Super Store Sales Image.png` - Screenshot of the dashboard.
+- Screenshot of the dashboard.
-- `Dataset.csv` - Sample dataset used for the analysis.
+- Sample dataset used for the analysis.

 ## 🛠 Tools & Technologies
 - **Power BI** - For data visualization and dashboard creation.